xorbitsai/inference/doc/source/user_guide/launch.rst

 can report ``waiting_for_dependencies`` while another launch prepares its shared virtual environment, then ``installing_dependencies`` while packages are being installed, and ``loading`` after the environment is ready.
 The overall percentage returned by the endpoint covers the whole launch.
-The Web UI shows progress for each replica without an overall launch bar.
-Dependency installation has no separate package-level percentage.

 The Web UI shows each replica's file download details inside its replica card.